A Short History of Disc Golf

 1973

-Dan Roddick wins a Datsun B-210 at the disc golf portion of the American Flying Disc Open in Rochester, New York.
-The modern era of disc golf competition begins.
+Flying Disc World becomes the first magazine for disc sports.
+Dan Roddick wins a brand new 1974 Datsun B-210 at the disc golf portion of the American Flying Disc Open in Rochester, New York.
+Having a new car as Grand Prize was a great idea to get exposure for disc golf as a sport.

 1975